a-da/python-ciur/docs/python_virtual_environment.rst

 Python virtual environment
 ==========================

-We will use only python version 3.5
+We will work with python 3.5, but is is recommended 3.6

 Compile python it from source code
 ----------------------------------